 Intellectual Property Management

-management strategies as it competes in a global market.
-There are many things we can't
+property management strategies as it competes in a global market.
+There are many things we

-control in a business but we can control IP.
-Intellectual property management can help a
+can't control in a business but we can control IP.
+Intellectual property management can

-Intellectual Property Rights (IPR) management.
-It is absolutely essential to educate
+area of Intellectual Property Rights (IPR) management.
+It is absolutely essential to

-employees or partners about their rights and responsibilities regarding intellectual
+educate employees or partners about their rights and responsibilities regarding

-around the world.
+countries around the world.
 It's important to get things right from the start.
-Just having a patent
+Just having

 Success, for a large number of companies, has been driven by the development of